Click here to jump to Selected Exchanges.

 We might as well bring up specifics.
 As an institution, or someone with institutional pretensions, I foreground my programs of action and make adjustments according to what might be useful for the foreseeable future.
 These depart from the ideals announced by other institutions, including the MPP’s and UPFI’s.
 (We may as well add that people who defend them don’t hesitate to bash me for adhering to standards that they think fall short of what my former associations represent.)
 As far as I’m concerned, we allow ourselves to be evaluated by how well we meet the expectations we set for ourselves.
 I conduct and announce my own evaluations, not always rosy ones in every respect – but can these institutions claim to be superior just because?

-Most of us make do without access to governmental and global resources and strive to be as productive as we can be.
+Most of us make do without access to governmental and global resources and still strive to be as productive as we can be.
 Looking at the output of individual members of the MPP and UPFI, I doubt if we can conclude that they have what we colloquially call K, or the right to walk tall, on the whole or on average.
 Take a closer look at the awards and distinctions that many of these people have acquired and tell me if no charlatanism was involved.
 At most possibly only one person in both of these groups (the same person, actually) can be counted as the exception that proves the rule.
-Be careful as you proceed though, because if they’re experts at anything, that would be their siccing their less-smart followers on their critics.
+Be careful as you proceed though, because if they’re experts at anything, that would be their ability to sic their less-smart followers on their critics.
 [Posted January 2020]

 * So is organized film criticism per se wrong or problematic?

 I mentioned earlier that I was involved in the founding of the Manunuri ng Pelikulang Pilipino.
-After I left, I was contacted by another disgruntled member and we set up the Young Critics Circle.
+After I left, I was contacted by another disgruntled member, Mauro Feria Tumbocon Jr. (who left after I did), and we set up the Young Critics Circle.
 Later we thought that the awards system should be as flexible as possible, which is why we organized Kritika (along with an eponymous weekly radio hour that humorously heralded itself as “ang programang may K”).

 I used to deactivate for a few months toward the end of the year, when personal and professional tasks had piled up, but I found it increasingly hard to resume during the past few years.
 I’m hopelessly biased against middlebrow values unless they function within a resistive context.
 Please don’t ask me to elaborate further.
+[Posted February 2021]

 * Why did you write a gossip article?